Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

+“Repayment capacity analysis” involves building cash flow analysis, cross checking, and interviewing clients.
 If due diligence is conducted by group members, groups are trained on how to conduct due diligence and relevant loan criteria.

-With the training, staff understand and have the skills to implement policies and procedures related to fair and responsible treatment of clients and aligned with the code of conduct.
-Unacceptable behavior is highlighted.
-Training material should explicitly refer to aggressive sales.
-Role plays are particularly valuable in demonstrating what aggressive sales look like.
+With the training, staff understand and have the skills to implement policies and procedures related to fair and responsible treatment of clients and aligned with the Code of Conduct.
+‘Unacceptable’ behavior is highlighted.
+Training material should explicitly refer to ‘aggressive’ sales.
+Role plays are particularly valuable in demonstrating what ‘aggressive’ sales look like.

 The provider verifies that third parties (agent network managers, etc.) train their own representatives on fair and responsible treatment of clients.
-The training is aligned with the provider's code of conduct and spells out unacceptable behavior.
+The training is aligned with the provider's Code of Conduct and spells out ‘unacceptable’ behavior.

 FSP X has its customer service representatives, who handle disbursement, trained to verify client understanding of terms and conditions verbally during the disbursement process.

 Training should include actions employees are expected to take and those they are prohibited from taking in case of default.
-This includes training on how to evaluate a client's willingness and ability to repay
+This includes training on how to evaluate a client's willingness and ability to repay.

 Example: The field staff in collections is encouraged to refer to clients as “clients with late loans” instead of “delinquent clients” in order to avoid the negative connotations and disdain associated with this word.

 For a complaints mechanism to be effective, employees must be aware of its existence and how to use it.
-Employees should know how the mechanism works and how to refer clients to the appropriate person/ mechanism.
+Employees should know how the mechanism works and how to refer clients to the appropriate person/mechanism.
 Complaints handling should be covered in induction training.
+How the complains mechanism works is not just the channel to use to file a complaint, but also how staff processes complaints

 Resources for indicator 5.C.2.2